Navigation Bar

 So why did we choose video?
 Cost.
 Even reversal film stock is so expensive that we could not possibly afford to cover entire industrial processes.
 We would have to film in short bursts and we would not be able to get a full record of the event.
 This is a problem that has always faced documentary film makers.
 Old film of industry is frustrating to watch as the shots are too short to follow the action, and usually just concentrate on the 'pretty bits'.

 With video, we can afford to keep recording so as not to miss vital action.
-We can record entire processes lasting say 35 minutes, then produce different edited versions: a Compilation showing as much as possible; and a Production using just the vital bits.
+We can record entire processes lasting for hours if necessary, then produce different edited versions: a Compilation showing as much as possible; and a Production using just the vital bits.
 The whole unedited recording is still in the archive for posterity.
 As it happens, we have been lucky with video.
 Even our earliest tapes from 1978 are still playable.
 Modern tape stock lasts much longer than the early stuff.
-We were recently able to compare some material we shot on U-Matic in 1982 with some 16mm film shot by a TV crew at the same time.
+We were recently able to compare some material we shot on U-Matic in 1982 with some 16mm film shot by a TV news crew covering the same event.
 Our video looked better!

 Our only aim is to record industry for posterity, not to make money for its own sake.
 That is why we are .org rather than .com!
 In an ideal world, we would be able to do this work full-time and give copies away for free.

-In the real world, we have to pay for equipment, maintenance, tape stock, printing, duplicating, travel costs, delivery charges, etc. etc., but none of us take any fees.
+In the real world, we have to pay for equipment, maintenance, digital media, printing, duplicating, travel costs, delivery charges, etc. etc., but none of us take any fees.

 Do we mindlessly add a continuous loud 'drum machine' beat to every scene, like so many TV 'documentaries' do nowadays?
 NO!
 Never!!